chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 <code>kubectl apply -f https://github.com/NVIDIA/k8s-device-plugin/blob/master/nvidia-device-plugin.yml</code>

+Configure node groups with GPU instances to serve as the worker nodes in your cluster.

 # Let's install our NVIDIA AI Enterprise Tools

 Install **NVIDIA Triton Inference Server**. *We'll use it to optimize and serve our machine learning model.*